SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 * Answer all the exam questions.
 * Click **Submit all answers**.
 * Click **Close course** to record the results.
 Skipping this step will mark the exam as incomplete.
-* If you pass, your certificate will be e-mailed to you.
+* If you pass, your certificate will be emailed to you.
 If you failed, you can try again.

-## How do I view my certificate?
+### How do I view my certificate?

 * Click your profile in the upper right corner.
 * Select My Profile from the dropdown.